mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setBusStop"></a>

-## setBusStop(), setBusRpte(), setBusStopFlag()
+## setBusStop(), setBusRepeat(), setBusStopFlag()

 #### Description
-The particular method sets the corresponding flag of provided ones whether stop or repeated start condition should be generated after each end of data transmission or data request on the two-wire bus.
+The particular method sets the corresponding flag whether stop or repeated start condition should be generated after each end of data transmission or data request on the two-wire bus.
 The last one is useful at returning back the original flag in procedures that temporary change it.

 #### Syntax
     void setBusStop()
-    void setBusRpte()
+    void setBusRepeat()
     void setBusStopFlag(bool busStop)

 #### Returns